tasm-io/tasm/functional_spec/functional_spec.md

 #### Technical issues

 Writing the virtual CPU is tied with the assembler for the most complicated part of the system.
 We must interpret the bytes in memory correctly, which will likely lead to some hard to track bugs.
+Reporting errors encountered as the program is being executed will be a challenge, especially because we are targeting students.

 #### Inter-requirement Dependencies
 3.1 - By this point, the application should have already been served to the user.
 3.3 - Without the virtual assembler, the virtual CPU cannot receive any instructions.

 ### 3.5 View Simulator State